 Just because the air you're breathing isn't an immediate danger, though, doesn't mean its quality isn't worth thinking about.
-It can affect everything from allergies to sleep to concentration, not to mention how much of an impact air quality can have if you, your family or housemates suffer from asthma.
+It can affect everything from allergies, to sleep, to concentration, not to mention how much of an impact air quality can have if you, your family or housemates suffer from asthma.

-What to consider
+Smart air quality monitors: What to consider when buying

 As part of the wellbeing push from Silicon Valley, tech companies think they can help you to track and improve the air where you live.
 Air quality monitoring is both a standalone and an add-on feature.
 Tado's smart thermostats are getting the air monitoring feature later this year, for instance, and we've seen it before on smart home devices like smart security cameras.